 Can I change the name on my ticket?

 Name changes on tickets can be done here, for a fee of £40, however this fee will increase to £50 after the 22nd April.
 Changes will be made to the tickets after payment confirmation.
 The deadline for all name change requests is the 10th June.
 This is a strict deadline, and no exceptions will be given (as it is exam season).
 Tickets sold to the waiting list will be subject to a £10 name change fee, rising to £20 after the 22nd April.

 When will I get my e-ticket for the ball?

-All e-tickets will be sent out on or before 13th June.
+All e-tickets will be sent out the weekend of the Ball (Saturday or Sunday).

 Where do I go on the night?